 No formal prerequisites, although some basic notions of statistics and financial mathematics are necessary.

-The course aims at providign the main instruments necessary to analyze and understand financial decisions of industrial and service companies and the basic tools necessary to critically evaluate corporate investment and financial decisions.
+The course provides the main instruments necessary to analyze and understand financial decisions of industrial and service companies

 The course provides an introduction to the most important aspects of corporate finance.
 The objective is to acquire the essential skills necessary to actively deal with the corporate finance activities of a firm.
 The course explores both investing and financing decisions, focusing on their role in the creation of shareholder value